unl-ml-art/generative-text-ClassyChaseex/README.md

 ## Abstract

-I was thinking of taking on recipe and film approache to generative texts.
+I was thinking of taking on recipe and film approach to the generative text.
 The AI would generate its own recipe of something for me to bake and I would record a video of me following the instructions no matter what it asks.
 In the end, I'm hoping I can wind up making something that is actually edible and maybe even learn some type of new experimental cooking technique.

 ## Model/Data